Pierre d'Arenberg

-Pierre d'Alcantara-Charles-Marie, prince d'Arenberg, duc d'Arenberg, (Paris 2 October 1790 – Brussels 27 September 1877).
+Prince Pierre d'Alcantara-Charles-Marie d'Arenberg, 1st Duke of Arenberg (Paris, 2 October 1790 – Brussels, 27 September 1877) was a member of the House of Arenberg who became a French military officer and politician.

+Life and career

-Pierre d'Alcantara Charles, was born on 2 October 1790 as 3rd son of Louis Engelbert, 6th Duke of Arenberg.
+He was born on 2 October 1790 as a younger son of Louis Engelbert, 6th Duke of Arenberg.
 He entered into the service of France.
-He distinguished himself during the campaigns in Spain and followed the Emperor Napoleon the Russian campaign, as an officer of ordinance.
-Made a peer of France on 25 November 1827, (Duke-Peer 1828) he became a naturalized French subject by order of King Charles X, 28 February 1828.
+He distinguished himself during the campaigns in Spain and followed Emperor Napoleon in the Russian campaign, as an officer of ordinance.

+He was made a duke and peer of France on 5 November 1827, and he became a naturalized French subject by order of King Charles X on 28 February 1828.
 He was a member of the French Chamber of Peers.

-He founded a new branch of the House of Arenberg and his descendants still bear his title.
+He founded the French cadet branch of the House of Arenberg, and his male-line descendants still bear the French noble title of duc d'Arenberg (Duke of Arenberg).

 Marriage and children

 He married twice.
-The first marriage took place in Paris on 27 January 1829, to Alix Marie Charlotte de Talleyrand (born on 4 November 1808, died on 21 September 1842) and had four children.
-The second marriage was on June 19, 1860, to Caroline Léopoldine Jeanne, princesse de Kaunitz-Rietberg-Questenberg (1801-1875).
+The first marriage took place in Paris on 27 January 1829, to Alix Marie Charlotte de Talleyrand-Périgord (4 November 1808 – 21 September 1842), and they had four children.
+The second marriage was on 19 June 1860, to Caroline Léopoldine Jeanne, princesse de Kaunitz-Rietberg-Questenberg (1801–1875).